arangodb/docs/3.10/aql/graphs-shortest-path.md

 2. We finish with the vertex **D**.

 So obviously we will have the vertices **A**, **B**, **C** and **D** on the shortest path in exactly this order.
-Than the shortest path statement will return the following pairs:
+Then, the shortest path statement will return the following pairs:

 | Vertex | Edge  |